mlaanderson/coffeecat/README.md

     <dd>The SSL certificate location relative to the root directory of the coffeecat installation.</dd>
     <dt>key</dt>
     <dd>The SSL private key location relative to the root directory of the coffeecat installation.</dd>
-    <dt>websockets</dt>
-    <dd>Indicates whether to attach a WebSockets server on top of this protocol</dd>
 </dl>

-## WebSockets
-If a protocol supports WebSockets, then a WebSocket server will be started on top of that protocol.
-WebSocket clients are directed according to the request URI.
-If there is an applet mounted at /test, then WebSocket clients need to be created for the /test path.
-A future enhancement might parse the request path to see which applet it needs to be routed to.

 ## IPv6
 To listen on IPv6 addresses along with IPv4 addresses, just duplicate the protocol settings and include an IPv6 address.